Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 An aerial view of an amusement park with a ferris wheel in the background.

-Leopoldstadt is an island near Vienna’s city center, across the Danube Canal, and is connected on the east to downtown Vienna.
+Leopoldstadt is an island near Vienna’s city center, across the Danube Canal, and is connected to downtown Vienna to the east.

-While this area will suit almost everyone, I can specifically recommend it for families as it has so many fun attractions like the Prater Theme Park with its beautiful Ferris Wheel, and Madame Tussaud’s Museum.
+While this area will suit almost everyone, I can specifically recommend it for families, as it has many fun attractions, such as the Prater Theme Park with its beautiful Ferris Wheel and Madame Tussaud’s Museum.

 Leopoldstadt is by far the greenest area in town, so definitely head there if you’re in the mood for a good old walk out in nature!
 And don’t miss out on Augarten, a beautiful park where you can spend a fun day with the kids.

-It’s also home to the vibrant Karmelitermarkt, a market with fresh food and local goods, and it has a rich Jewish history, with historic sites like the Augarten and its Baroque park.
+It’s also home to the vibrant Karmelitermarkt, a market for fresh food and local goods, and to a rich Jewish history, with historic sites like the Augarten and its Baroque park.

 For anyone looking to enrich their list of attractions, definitely check our post with the best things to do in Vienna.